openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

 JWT Cookie Content
 ^^^^^^^^^^^^^^^^^^

-#. **Minimize JWT size.** By `HTTP Cookie RFC standard`_, session cookies need to be `at least 4096 bytes`_. `Modern
+#. **Minimize JWT size.** According to `HTTP Cookie RFC standard`_, session cookies `up to 4096 bytes`_ should be
-   browsers have remained within this minimum limit`_ and hence do not support more than 4096 bytes.
+   supported by a browser. `Modern browsers have treated this requirement as a maximum`_ - and hence do not support more than 4096 bytes.
 Our current JWT size is about 970 bytes (varying with size of user identifiers, like user's name, etc).
 (Side note: Signing a JWT with a 2048 byte asymmetric key increases the JWT's size by 325 bytes.)

    To minimize the JWT's size from the start, we should eliminate any unnecessary data that is `currently embedded in the JWT`_.
 For example: